hvbr1s/certobot/pinecone_pipeline/update_scripts/md_output/invariants.md

 While verifying an invariant, the Prover checks two things.
 First, it checks that the invariant is established after calling any constructor.
 Second, it checks that the invariant holds after the execution of any contract method, assuming that it held before the method was executed (if it does hold, we say the method preserves the invariant).

 If an invariant is proven, it is safe to assume that it holds in other rules and invariants.
-The {ref}requireInvariant command &lt;requireInvariant&gt; makes it easy to add this assumption to another rule, and is a quick way to rule out counterexamples that start in impossible states.
-See also {doc}/docs/user-guide/patterns/safe-assum.
+The requireInvariant command makes it easy to add this assumption to another rule, and is a quick way to rule out counterexamples that start in impossible states.
+See also /docs/user-guide/patterns/safe-assum.

-{note} Invariants are intended to describe the state of a contract at a particular point in time.
+Note: Invariants are intended to describe the state of a contract at a particular point in time.
 Therefore, you should only use view functions inside of an invariant.
 Non-view functions are allowed, but the behavior is undefined.

-## (invariant-revert)=

-Invariants that revert
+# Invariants that revert
 ---
 There is well-known unsoundness in the Prover's handling of invariants that occurs if an invariant expression reverts in the "before" state but not in the "after" state.
 In this case, the assumption that the invariant holds before calling the contract method will revert, causing any counterexample to be discarded.